-Once you’ve made the required selections, click Next.
+Once you have made the required selections, click Next.

-6. On the last screen, which is the General Options screen, you will be provided with an empty text box for comments.
+6. On the last window, which is the General Options window, you will be provided with an empty text box for Comments.
 Moreover, you can also select a few options that are common to most objects in Centerprise.

 - Clear Incoming Record Messages: When this option is checked, any messages coming in from the preceding object will be cleared.

-- Do Not Overwrite Default Values with Nulls: When this option is checked, it makes sure that actual values are not overwritten with null values in the output.
+- Do Not Overwrite Default Values with Nulls: When this option is checked, actual values are not overwritten with null values in the output.

 In this case, we will leave the options unchecked.
-Once you’re done, click OK.
+Once you are done, click OK.

-Now that you’ve configured the Normalize object, you’ll notice that some new input nodes have been added to the object based on our selection for the Number of Mapping Groups option.
-Each node contains the layout we specified on the Layout Builder screen.
+Now that you have configured the Normalize object, you will notice that new input nodes have been added to the object based on our selection for the Number of Mapping Groups option.
+Each node contains the layout we specified in the Layout Builder window.

 7. The next step is to make the required mappings from the source object to the Normalize object.
 These are the mappings needed for this particular use case: